metwork-framework/mfdata/doc/mfdata_debug_plugin.md

 python main.py --help
 ```

-This display information about you plugin, including the required or optional parameters defined in the `main.py`.
+This display information about your plugin, including the required or optional parameters defined in the `main.py`.

 Let's assume the input of your plugin is as JPEG file.
 Then, run the command:
 ```bash